boxcarcoder/ExplorersConnect/README.md

 ## Testing
 This application's backend has been tested through integration testing.
 The application's REST API along with a test database is tested using Supertest and Jest.
 These tests can be found in ./tests which contains tests for each API route.

+This application's frontend has been tested through unit testing.
+The application's Redux actions, reducers, and components is tested with Jest and Enzyme.
+These tests can be found in ./client/__tests__, which contains tests for each action, reducer, and component.

 ## Demo
 This application is deployed to Heroku: https://thawing-ridge-40357.herokuapp.com/